 Chandni Chowk Market, shopping in Delhi… the two will always go hand in hand.
 If you are shopping in Delhi, you will at some point end up in Chandni Chowk.
 Delhi’s oldest and busiest market, Chandni Chowk is defined by crowded streets and a thousand shops selling all kinds of stuff – clothes, electronics, books, furnishings… the list is endless.
 One of the grandest markets of its time, Chandni Chowk is dotted with havelis, kuchas and gallis telling the stories of an era gone by.
 Top that up with the historic Jama Masjid and the imposing Red Fort and you have a distinctive Delhi experience on your hands.
 But it can get a little overwhelming to navigate your way around this 17th-century labyrinthine market built by Mughal emperor Shah Jahan.
 Worry not, because with our Chandni Chowk shopping guide, you’ll have a clear idea of its most prominent markets and what to buy where.

-Here’s a list of the best places to shop in Chandni Chowk Market:
+Places to Shop in Chandni Chowk Market:

 |Dariba Kalan||Kinari Bazaar|